TheOdinProject/curriculum/javascript/javascript_in_the_real_world/linting.md

 ### Linting

 The style guides we mentioned above are full of really helpful advice for formatting, organizing and composing your code.
 But there are a *lot* of rules - it can be difficult to internalize them all. **Linters** are tools that will scan your code with a set of style rules and will report any errors to you that they find.
 In some cases, they can even auto-fix the errors!
-The following articles explain in more detail the benefits of using a linter while you code.

 There are multiple options for linting your JavaScript, but the most popular (and most common in the industry) is [ESLint](https://eslint.org/).
 Getting it installed and the initial set-up is straightforward.

 1. [The official 'Getting Started' page](https://eslint.org/docs/user-guide/getting-started) is a good place to start.
 It covers installation and basic setup.
 The basic way to use this tool is to run the `eslint` command in your terminal with a specific file.
     - You may also want to look at the [docs on configuring ESLint](https://eslint.org/docs/latest/use/configure/) for a list of options that you can change.
 1. There is an [ESLint extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) with which you can get automatic lint highlighting for your files as you write, without you needing to rerun the `eslint` command every time.
 If your project also contains an ESLint configuration file, the extension will automatically use those rules for that project. **You will also need to enable `Eslint: Use Flat Config` in VSCode's settings.**

 <div class="lesson-note lesson-note--warning" markdown="1">